It’s been quite a while since we’ve had a segment in our Magic of Cities series. Well, wait no more.

 Have you been in Yerevan?
 Curious about the Caucasus?

 4 years later, in July 2017, I returned to Yerevan, this time with friends.
 I still found it to be a delightful city, and one I could come back to again.
 On that last visit, we took a tour of Soviet Armenia, a very worthwhile half-day, learning about Soviet times in this city in a fun way.
 Recommended.
-And we decided some of the sculptures on Kaskad simply was meant to be used interactively.
+And we decided some of those sculptures on Kaskad were simply meant to be used interactively.